 From NGC 5005 (C29), especially the core area is distinct.
 The nucleus is small and bright and the nebulosity is “smeared” out to the tips in a slight bend.
 The upper part of the thick needle is somewhat broader (more on the right side in the sketch).
 I don’t see a dustlane or spiral structure, but it still is a nice and large specimen.
 Sketched with the 16″ Alkaid @362x.

-The Deer Lick group, with “mother” NGC 7331 (C30) as a thick needle.
-It’s large, bright and with a very bright and stretched core area and even brighter nucleas as a dot in the heart.
-Due to poor transparancy, not much details is visible unfortunately, but after extended observation a stretched “S” is noted and with that the direction of the spiral arms can be deducted.
+On to the Deer Lick group, with “mother” NGC 7331 (C30) as a thick needle.
+It’s large, bright and with a very bright and stretched core area and even brighter nucleus as a dot in the heart.
+Due to poor transparency, not much detail is visible unfortunately, but after extended observation a stretched “S” is noted and with that the direction of the spiral arms can be deducted.
 However no mottling is seen, let alone a dustlane.
-Four more galaxies in the same field are noted, the so called “fleas”.
+Four more galaxies in the same field are noted, the so called “fleas”, of which one (NGC 7336) is quite tough to see.
 Sketched with the 16″ Alkaid @259x.

 NGC 4889 (C35) resides in the heart of the Coma Galaxy Cluster and is its brightest member.
 It’s an elliptical galaxy, so not much more can be seen than a large, bright and almost round glow amidst four other nearby galaxies.
 The light fades out from the non-stellar core very evenly towards the edges.
 Sketched with the 16″ Canopus @ 361x.